 Grown by private commercial nurseries, these plants provide an economical source of conservation landscaping materials, windbreaks, and quantities for reforesting.

-Our 2017 program has officially ended.
-We appreciate everyone that participated and will continue to offer this program for those interested next year.
+Our 2019 program is underway!
+Feel free to print and mail or bring in your order form with payment to our office by March 25th, 2019, or call and we can make sure you are on our mailing list.
 It’s our goal to provide an opportunity for landowners to continue toward improving their property by providing a variety of programs and services, one of which is our Tree and Shrub Program.
 Offering these trees, shrubs and plants helps support conservation planting projects, wildlife enhancement, erosion control and windbreak development needs throughout the area.

-As we begin the process for our 2018 program, we hope to bring back many popular species along with a few new items to consider.
+As we begin the process for our 2019 program, we are bringing back many popular species along with a few new items to consider.
 As always, if you have questions or comments on our program, please contact our office at 315-866-2520, Ext 5.

 Rain barrels are available during our spring and fall programs.
 They are designed to collect and store rainwater from rooftops to use later for watering plants and gardens.
 We have 55 gallon barrels available for purchase.